 Doing more work in less time has a number of incredible benefits: increasing the rate of fat loss, aerobic and anaerobic training, and an increase in work capacity.
 Over time, increasing density will make you stronger, leaner, fitter, and MORE capable of performing.
 That has carryover to nearly every other type of training and will have implications for accelerated progress down the line.

-One of simplest ways to increase density is to shorten your rest periods.
+One of the simplest ways to increase density is to shorten your rest periods.
 If you normally rest 45 seconds between sets, try cutting it down to 35 or less.
 Over the course of a 45-minute workout, that adds up and you’ll notice you are feeling a completely different stimulus.

 Of course, my favorite way to manipulate density is to structure your sets for TIME rather than REPS.
 If you are going to squat, rather than just do 15 reps, perform squats for 30 seconds and see how many reps you get.
 On your next set, try to beat your previous number of reps; maintain good form, but try to in increase speed.
-Of course, eventually you’ll max out, and can improve by either increasing the time, or the weight.
+Of course, eventually, you’ll max out, and can improve by either increasing the time or the weight.

-These methods are great so fat loss, but because of the increased work capacity, often also help to increase neurogenic and myogenic muscle tone: so, increasing your workout density can increase your body density.
+These methods are great fat loss, but because of the increased work capacity, often also help to increase neurogenic and myogenic muscle tone: so, increasing your workout density can increase your body density.

 You’ll get leaner, firmer, and sexier—faster.

 Well, we made it this far without me getting to graphic.
 Ooops.
 Look, I’m a butt guy, I like butts.
 That’s my thing.
-I like when a girl has a nice, well-formed, athletic booty.
+I like it when a girl has a nice, well-formed, athletic booty.
 I’m not sure if that’s me objectifying women, or just being honest (or both).

 Either way, this is an article intended to help women build sexy bodies, and to me, nothing is sexier than a good backside.
 Don’t agree?
 Well, write your own article then.
 This is my show, so I say we’re talking about butts.